cerner/terra-toolkit/scripts/aggregate-themes/README.md

 ```

 ## Scoped Theme Generation
 Alternatively, an opt-in feature exists to generate scoped themes with a specified selector.
-This exists for first class Terra themes.
+In the future, first class themes shall live within components.
+Scope theme generation allows consumers to

+**Note**, scope theme generation will be the default behaviour for terra-toolkit v6.
 ```txt
 project
 ├── node_modules